Direction of electromotive force of inductive energy storage

 - Mobile energy storage strategic direction

-- Energy direction for master of energy storage engineering
+- Adjustment of overseas energy storage direction

 - Principle of refrigeration energy storage direction adjustment